theHamsta/nvim-treesitter-pairs/README.md

 ## Installation

-You can install nvim-treesitter-textobjects with your favorite package manager, or using the default pack feature of Neovim!
+You can install nvim-treesitter-pairs with your favorite package manager, or using the default pack feature of Neovim!

 ### Using a package manager